TABLE OF CONTENTS

 Faulty or unsupported sensor.
 A faulty sensor that has distorted or missing signals will trigger the Sensor Error.
 Signals with unsupported voltage level will trigger the sensor error detection as well.

-Check the signal pattern in diagnostics tab of Roboun
+Check the signal pattern in diagnostics tab of Roboun.

 Check the Sensor Error Counter (SEC).